Margaret of Brittany

-Margaret of Brittany (in Breton Marc'harid Breizh, in French Marguerite de Bretagne) (c.
-1443 – 25 September 1469) was a duchess consort of Brittany.
-She was the elder of the two daughters of Francis I, Duke of Brittany (died 1450), by his second wife, Isabella of Scotland.
+Margaret of Brittany (in Breton: Marc'harid Breizh, in French: Marguerite de Bretagne) (c.
+1443 – 25 September 1469) was the elder of the two daughters of Francis I, Duke of Brittany and duchess consort of Brittany.

+Early life

+Margaret was the elder of the two daughters of Francis I, Duke of Brittany (died 1450), by his second wife, Isabella of Scotland.

 Since the Breton War of Succession, Brittany had been understood to operate according to the semi-Salic Law: women could only inherit if the male line had died out.
 As expected from the provision of the Treaty of Guérande, which ended the war, neither Margaret nor her younger sister Marie were recognized as heirs to the duchy.
 After her father's death, her uncle Peter II of Brittany succeeded as Duke of Brittany.
 He was also childless, and to avoid any subsequent dispute, he arranged the marriage of Margaret to his first cousin, Francis of Étampes, the second in the order of succession and the last male left of the Breton House of Montfort; also, he arranged the marriage of the younger sister Marie to John II, Viscount of Rohan, the most powerful noble in Brittany.

+Marriage

-On 13 or 16 November 1455, Margaret was married to Francis of Étampes, her first cousin once removed, at the Château de l'Hermine in Vannes.
+On 13 or 16 November 1455, Margaret was married to Francis of Étampes, at the Château de l'Hermine in Vannes.
 She became Duchess of Brittany upon his accession in 1458.
-Their only son John, Count of Montfort, died at a young age.
+Their only child John, Count of Montfort (29 June – 25 August 1463) died in infancy.

+Margaret inherited The Hours of Isabella Stuart from her mother, and a depiction of Margaret kneeling before the Virgin and Child at a prayer desk, draped in fabric embroidered with the arms of Brittany, was added to the manuscript around the time of her marriage.
+It is now held in the collection at the FitzWilliam Museum.

+Death

 Margaret died on 25 September 1469 at the Château de Nantes in Nantes.
 She was buried in the Nantes Cathedral, in the tomb constructed for her and her husband, and later his second wife, Margaret of Foix.